mnemonic-no/common-services/docs/SERVICE-BUS.md

 # Service Bus

-The Service Bus providesa seamless remote invocation glue for a Java Service API.
+The Service Bus provides a seamless remote invocation glue for a Java Service API.

 The Service Bus is built with the following requirements:
 * Proxies a Java interface (the service interface), so the client can invoke the